Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Introduction

 We would also like to emphasise here that in order to apply \eqref{SecondStatement} \emph{one only needs to understand the behaviour of the null geodesics of the underlying Lorentzian manifold}!
 This knowledge is often in reach and thus Gaussian beams provide in many cases an easy and feasible way for obtaining control of highly oscillatory solutions to the wave equation.
 In this sense the theory presented in Part I of this paper forms a good `black box result' which can be applied to various different problems.

-We conclude this section with a brief comparison of the Gaussian beam approximation with the geometric optics approximation: Although the geometric optics approximation applies under the same general conditions as the Gaussian beam approximation, in general the time \(T\), up to which one has good control over the solution, cannot be chosen arbitrarily large since the approximate solution breaks down at caustics.
+We conclude this section with a brief comparison of the Gaussian beam approximation with the geometric optics approximation: Let us call the geometric optics approximation, which considers approximate solutions of the form \eqref{geomopansatz}, the `naive' geometric optics approximation.
+Although it applies under the same general conditions as the Gaussian beam approximation, in general the time \(T\), up to which one has good control over the solution, cannot be chosen arbitrarily large since the approximate solution breaks down at caustics.
 In Appendix \ref{BD} we show that caustics necessarily form along null geodesics that possess conjugate points.
 A prominent example of such null geodesics are the trapped null geodesics at the photon sphere in the Schwarzschild spacetime (cf. Section \ref{photonsphere} for the proof that these null geodesics have conjugate points).
-It follows that the geometric optics approximation is in particular not suitable for proving that a local energy decay statement in Schwarzschild has to lose differentiability.

-The breakdown at caustics forms a serious restriction of the range of applicability of the geometric optics approximation - a restriction which is \emph{not} shared by the Gaussian beam approximation.
+However, the formation of caustics is not a serious limitation of the geometric optics approximation, since one can extend the approximate solution through the caustics making use of Maslov's canonical operator.
+The approximate solution obtained in this way is, however, no longer of the simple form \eqref{geomopansatz}.
+The advantage of the Gaussian beam approximation is that the simple ansatz \eqref{geomopansatz} does not break down at caustics, it yields an approximation up to all finite time $T$.